Build a Daily Tarot Habit (Streaks, Prompts, Reflection)

 Using AI for Your Daily Practice

-AI-powered tools like Tarovent are ideal for daily practice because they can expand a single card into a full reflection — giving you more to work with on days when you have more time, while staying concise when you don't.
+Tools like Tarovent are useful for daily practice because they can expand a single card into a full reflection — giving you more to work with on days when you have more time, while staying concise when you don't.

 Tracking Progress